yfinkelstein/node-zookeeper/README.md

 - The lib will segfault if you try to use a ZooKeeper intance after the on_closed event is delivered (possibly as a result of session timeout etc.) YOU MAY NOT re-use the closed ZooKeeper instance.
 You should allocate a new one and initialize it as a completely new client.
 Any and all watchers from your first instance are lost, though they may fire (before the on_close) see below.
 - Any established watches may/will be fired once each when/if your client is expired by the ZK server, the input arguments are observed to be: type=-1, state=1, path="".
 Care should be taken to handle this differently than a "real" watch event if that matters to your application.
 - Otherwise, it just works!

+# Contribute to the project
+Check out the issues tab and grab one!
+Read the [contributing](./CONTRIBUTING.md) document.

 # See Also